linkml/linkml/docs/_sources/generators/owl.rst.txt

     - if the range of the slot is class, then an ObjectProperty is used
     - otherwise DataProperty is used
+    - Exception to the above: if ``type_objects`` is set then ObjectProperties are always used

 * OWL *restrictions* are used for cardinality and range constraints